We want to share with you 7 simple and easy changes that you can apply to your landing page to really boost the level

 1) It’s All About Your USP

-I am not trying to scare you but you only have 8 seconds to grab a visitor’s attention before they click off your site so you have to hit them with a super punchy USP that they can see straight away without scrolling (The Headline) – this will buy you some more time.
+You only have eight seconds to grab a visitor’s attention before they click off your site.
+So, you have to hit them with a super punchy USP that they can see, straight away, without scrolling (The Headline).
+This will buy you some more time.
 Your USP needs to be big and bold and as concise as possible but still informative.
 You can go into a bit more detail further down the page.

 2) Your Page Should Only Have 1 Conversion Goal